kaitlynatif/Regex_Tutorial/gist-template.md

 # Matching an Email Regex

-Welcome to this comprehensive tutorial guide on matching email regular expressions (regex) using JavaScript in the field of Computer Science.
-Upon completing the tutorial, both newcomers and academics alike will have a clear comprehension and understanding of regex components, achieved through detailed explanations and example analysis.
-In this tutorial, we will delve into email regex, breaking down the components of a regex pattern designed to validate email addresses and explaining how each part contributes to ensuring accurate and reliable email validation.
+Welcome to this comprehensive tutorial on matching email regular expressions (regex) using JavaScript in the field of Computer Science.
+Upon completing the tutorial, both newcomers and academics alike will have a clear comprehension and understanding of regex components, achieved through detailed explanations and analysis of examples.
+In this tutorial, we will delve into email regex, breaking down the components of a regex pattern designed to validate email addresses and explain how each part contributes to ensuring accurate and reliable email validation.

 ## Summary

-Throughout this tutorial, the featured regular expression (regex) as seen below, will be referenced for analysis in regards to each regex component to ensure new-comers and academics alike are able to understand and grasp material with absolute clarity.
+Throughout this tutorial, the featured regular expression (regex) as seen below, will be referenced for analysis in regards to each regex component to ensure new-comers and academics alike are able to understand the material with clarity.
 The regex components discussed in this document include: anchors, quantifiers, grouping constructs, bracket expressions, character classes, and character escapes.

 ***The Regex Featured in This Tutorial is Below:***
 ```